Bull Terrier Breed Summary

 Happy, Affectionate, Comical, Intelligent and Protective

-These doggies are well-known for their unique and powerful looks, though they are very gentle and affectionate at heart.
+These dogs are well-known for their unique and powerful looks, though they are very gentle and affectionate at heart.
 In fact, they get on extremely well with children!
-However, some doggies do have a stubborn streak so training needs to being as early as possible.
+However, some do have a stubborn streak so training needs to begin as early as possible.

-Bull Terrier puppies are extremely cute, so it is vey easy to overly spoil them.
-Also, as they are fairly intelligent, they will learn how to dominate many situations, allowing them to get away with murder - So make sure you don't turn your Bull into a brat!
+Bull Terrier puppies are extremely cute, so it is very easy to spoil them.
+As they are fairly intelligent, they will learn how to dominate many situations, allowing them to get away with murder - So make sure you don't turn your Bull into a brat!

-Fun Fact: These doggies are prone to having OCD, such as chasing their tails!
+Fun Fact: These dogs are prone to having OCD, such as chasing their tails!